ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/bolt-multiple-computers.md

 ---
-title: BOLT with Multiple Computers
+title: BOLT with Multiple Systems
 weight: 7

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## BOLT with Multiple Computers
+## BOLT with Multiple Systems

-Steps to optimise executable with BOLT using multeple computers.
-In this example we are using 2 computers, Arm Computer is a Arm Linux computer and BOLT Computer is a Linux Computer.
+Steps to optimise executable with BOLT using multiple systems.
+In this example we are using 2 systems, an Arm Linux target system and a Linux build system for running BOLT.

 ### Collect Perf Samples

-This is performed on the Arm Computer.
+This is performed on the Arm target system.

 Record samples while running executable